-The Kokopelli 4x4 trail is a 150 mile long route that closely follows the popular mountain biking trail, with the exception of a few places that aren't passable in a 4x4.
-It covers a huge variety of terrain, ranging from easy 2 track to technical, traversing large washes, then rocky climbs and descents.
-The elevation also ranges from low desert to a high mountain alongside the La Sal mountains.
+The Kokopelli 4x4 trail is a 150-mile long route that closely follows the popular mountain biking trail with the exception of a few places that aren't passable in a 4x4.
+It covers a huge variety of terrain ranging from easy two-track to technical crawling.
+You’ll be traversing large washes, rocky climbs, steep descents, long stretches of wide open space and many obstacles and large ledges.
+The elevation also ranges from 4,000 feet along the lowest portions of the route, to 8,500 feet above sea level in the La Sal range.

 A major trail goal is Arth's Rim, which overlooks Highway 191 about 1,300 feet below.
 The route first angles up the sloping part of the cliff to a gap in the rim rock.
 It follows Little Canyon partway into the mesa to resume the climb along the more gentle slope of the tilted rock strata.
 Much of the trail is routine four-wheeling, but the approach to the rim though Mirror Gulch is difficult and threatens sheet metal.
 The road portion on the slope beneath Arth's Rim climbs to increasingly fine views of Arches National Park, Moab Valley, and the La Sal Mountains.
 That is just a warm-up for the later perch on the cliff top.
 Little Canyon has beautiful vertical walls, and a few arches may be spotted by alert riders.